sowmyagannamaneni/openbrain-ai-framework/src/README.md

 ### 2. Download the Dataset

-Download the BraTS2020 dataset from [this link](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation) and upload it to your Google Drive or Colab environment.
+Download the BraTS2020 dataset from https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation and upload it to your Google Drive or Colab environment.
 Set the dataset and validation paths accordingly:

 ```python
 dataset_dir = '/content/BraTS2020_TrainingData/MICCAI_BraTS2020_TrainingData'